-There are several steps that can be completed to minimize materials needs and reduce the footprint of disturbance on a given site.
-Simple notes on plans can provide clear direction on how to clear the site of vegetation and protect features identified for preservation.
+There are several steps that can be completed to minimize material needs and reduce the footprint of disturbance on a given site.
+Simple notes on plans can provide clear direction on how to clear the site of vegetation and protect areas identified for preservation.

-Demarcate the limits of construction with erosion and sediment fencing and/or tree protection fencing to avoid encroachment into the natural area.
-This will minimize disturbance to preserve the quality of the topsoil.
-Undertake any required tree removals without grubbing the soil, to the extent feasible to
+- □ Demarcate the limits of construction with erosion and sediment fencing and/or tree protection fencing to avoid encroachment into the regulated area to minimize risk and disturbance, as well as preserve the quality of the topsoil. - □ Undertake any required tree removals without grubbing the soil, to the extent feasible to minimize risk and disturbance to the soil.